pypa/cibuildwheel/README.md

 - 🛠 Update dependencies, notably wheel==0.36.2 and pip==20.3.3, and CPython to
   their latest bugfix releases (#489)
-- 📚 Switch to a Github example in the README (#479)
+- 📚 Switch to a GitHub example in the README (#479)
 - 📚 Create Working Examples table, with many projects that use cibuildwheel (#474)
 - 📚 Import Working Examples table and Changelog to docs